-It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 45 years remaining, the premises will be worth the same as a freehold for decades to come.
+It is generally considered that a property with more than one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to any lease with more than 45 years unexpired, the property will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |